The Bahamas Tax Calculator (2026)

 Frequently asked questions

-In The Bahamas, your take-home pay is your gross income minus National Insurance contributions.
-Since there is no personal income tax, National Insurance is the only mandatory deduction from your salary, making your calculation relatively straightforward.
+Your take-home pay depends on your gross salary minus the 4.65% National Insurance contribution (capped at BSD 1,958.58 annually).
+Since there is no personal income tax in The Bahamas, National Insurance is your only mandatory employment-related deduction, making your net pay calculation straightforward.

 Other tax calculators